The Synoptic Problem: A Brief Survey

 Although the Oral Tradition Hypothesis has experienced a revival since the 1970s, Anglican Bible scholar John Wenham has pointed out that this hypothesis most likely cannot guarantee complete authorial independence.
 He cited three reasons: (1) Such a theory requires the memorization of very long passages, (2) it requires that the three synoptic Gospels were published almost simultaneously, and (3) it appears to be contrary to the tradition of the early church.[8]

 The Two-Source Hypothesis (Figure 3).
 Today, the most popular position among historical and biblical scholars is the Two-Source Hypothesis.
-In this view, the Gospel of Mark was written first (Markan priority).
-Matthew and Luke had two predominant sources; one was Mark, and the other was a hypothetical written source named “Q” (after the German Quelle or “source”).
+In this view, the Gospel of Mark was written first (Markan priority), while Matthew and Luke had two predominant sources; one was Mark, and the other was a hypothetical written source named “Q” (after the German Quelle or “source”).
 According to this theory, the Q document was a source of the sayings of Jesus.[9]
-Mark and Q served as independent sources for Matthew and Luke, however, Mark and Q were unavailable to each other.[10]
+Mark and Q served as independent sources for Matthew and Luke; however, Mark and Q were unavailable to each other.[10]

 One of the most persistent problems regarding the Two-Source Hypothesis is that a copy of the Q source does not exist.
-Instead, modern scholars have inferred the existence of Q. However, none of the early Church Fathers ever mentioned the existence of such a document.
+Instead, modern scholars have inferred the existence of Q. Nevertheless, none of the early Church Fathers ever mentioned the existence of such a document.
 While it may have existed, there is currently no direct manuscript evidence.
 This unlikely absence begs the following questions: Why did a written account that allegedly played an essential role in constructing the Gospels not survive?[16]
 Should this omission instill distrust that the Q source ever existed?

 Rethinking Oral Tradition

 There has been a resurgence of interest in the literary independence of the Gospels.[19]
 Indeed, oral tradition may explain more instances of similar or verbatim material than previously believed.
 John Wenham has pointed out that many Christians can still recite long Scripture passages from memory, even in an era where we depend on the printed page.[20]
 Says Wenham, “There is no reason … why sayings of dozens of words in length should not occasionally be found in identical or nearly identical form and yet have no literary connection.”[21]
-If the authors shared common knowledge of a fixed oral tradition, they may have utilized less written material than is commonly assumed.
+If the authors shared common knowledge of a fixed oral tradition, they may have utilized less written material than is commonly assumed to be the case.
 In other words, there may be good reasons to believe that the Gospel authors were not as dependent on external written sources as is often thought.

 Conclusion

 Finally, you may want to hedge your bets and opt for a combination of oral tradition and written sources.
-In my opinion, there is too much similarity in the wording and order of events to think that the Synoptics’s authors didn’t have some written sources in common.
-What written sources, you ask?
-Well, I would assume that at least a few of Jesus’s extended group of disciples were literate and chose (or were asked) to keep notes on the sayings and deeds of their Teacher.
-Between these assorted notes and the reservoir of oral tradition that began during the lifetime of Jesus, there could have been more than enough early and relatively fixed sources for the Gospel’s authors to draw from.
-Such notes could have existed before the Gospels were written or could have served as early drafts of the Gospels.
+In my opinion, there is too much similarity in the wording and order of events to think that the authors of the Synoptic Gospels didn’t have some written sources in common.
+One might ask: “What were the written sources”?
+One might assume that at least a few of Jesus’s extended group of disciples were literate and chose (or were asked) to keep notes on the sayings and deeds of their Teacher.
+Between these assorted notes and the reservoir of oral tradition that began during Jesus’ lifetime, there could have been more than enough early and relatively fixed sources for the Gospel authors to draw from.
+Such notes could have existed before the writing of the Gospels or could have served as early drafts of the Gospels.
 Unfortunately, as with Q, we don’t have any examples of such writings, even if it makes sense to assume they existed.

 (*) Word statistics for the Synoptic Gospels are based on The Greek New Testament, produced at Tyndale House, Cambridge (Wheaton, IL: Crossway; Cambridge: Cambridge University Press, 2017), omitting Mark 16:9–20.
 As cited in Peter J. Williams, Can We Trust the Gospels?
 (Wheaton, IL: Crossway, 2018), p.
 30.